mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

+which results in Figure \ref{Fig_mgm_applicatio_PTSD} (a).
+The six circle nodes represent the six variables in the dataset.
+The red square factor nodes indicate pairwise interactions and the blue square factor nodes indicate 3-way interactions.
+Each factor node connects to two (pairwise) or three (3-way) variables, indicating an interaction between the respective variables.
+The width of the edges are proportional to the absolute value of the weight of the corresponding interaction.

-Figure \ref{Fig_mgm_applicatio_PTSD} (b) illustrates why higher order interactions can be interesting.
-First look at the marginal probability cross-table of the variables \emph{Dreams} and \emph{Upset}, which shows unequal cell probabilities and hence an interaction between those two variables.
+We have a closer look at the 3-way interaction 2-3-4 (\emph{Dreams}, \emph{Flashbacks}, and \emph{Feeling Upset}) in Figure \ref{Fig_mgm_applicatio_PTSD} (b): First look at the marginal probability cross-table of the variables \emph{Dreams} and \emph{Upset}, which shows unequal cell probabilities and hence an interaction between those two variables.
 Now we condition on the two states of a third variable \emph{Flashbacks} and see that the interaction between \emph{Dreams} and \emph{Upset} considerably depends on whether an individual has \emph{Flashbacks} or not.

+Interpreting a $k$-way interaction by interpreting the $k-1$ way interaction for several levels of one the variables $X_j$ in the interaction can be seen as a moderation by $X_j$.
+In \cite{haslbeck2018moderated} we explain this approach of interpreting $k=3$ interactions as moderation in more detail, and provide further examples for estimating and interpreting higher-order MGMs for the special case of continuous variables.